frame11/VAPy/README.md

 While VAPy makes Submission and Comment classes available to the user, they are not used as part of the VAPy internal data structure.
 VAPy encourages a more functional approach and consists largely of simple functions and methods designed to make is easier for users to chain those functions together in meaningful ways.

+VAPy provides a Profiles component which can be run from IDLE a user agent and API key management system.
+Profiles may then be imported by any VAPy application, providing secure local persistence and renewal serivces for API tokens.
+Profiles uses [SQLite3](https://www.sqlite.org/) and [simplecrypt](https://github.com/andrewcooke/simple-crypt).

+#####Subverse Information

 **get_subverse_creation_date(**subverse**)**
 &nbsp;&nbsp;&nbsp;&nbsp;Returns string "YYY-MM-DDDOWHH:MM:SS:MSS"